Aspire is part of NEC!

 In Parts 1 & 2 of our series we looked at “What is Open RAN?” and how “Open RAN is sowing the seeds of innovation” as the momentum grows globally for Open RAN technology.
 In this third and final part of our series, we look at the critical role built-in intelligence will play to ensure the optimal performance of Open RAN.

 The advantages of disaggregation of the RAN for MNOs, such an increased and diverse vendor eco-system and the expected CAPEX/OPEX savings for example, need to be balanced against the added complexity of managing a RAN which most likely will now be a system composed of Network Elements (NE) and Network Functions (NF) from many different vendors.
-However, the MNOs should be shielded from such complexity and key to this is embedding intelligence within the NEs such that the Open RAN will be Zero Touch/Self- Healing.
+However, the MNOs should be shielded from such complexity and key to this is embedding intelligence within the NEs such that the Open RAN will be Zero-Touch/Self- Healing.

 As can be seen in figure 1, the O-RAN logical architecture introduces the RAN Intelligent Controller, which consists of a Non-Real-time Controller (supporting tasks that require >= 1s latency) and a Near-Real Time controller (latency of >= 10ms < 1s).